e4och/js-101/README.md

 ### Class List Toggle

-The **`.toggle()`** method when used either add the class to the HTML if it doesn’t exist or it will remove the class if it exists in the HTML element.
-This method takes two parameter.
+The **`.toggle()`** method when used either add the class to the HTML if it doesn’t exist or it removes the class if it exists in the HTML element.
+This method takes two parameters.
 The first parameter is the class name we want to toggle and the second parameter is a boolean value.

 >📌If the boolean value is set to “**true**” then it will add the class which we provided to the HTML element and if we set the value to “**false**” then >it will remove the class from the HTML element.